-Going back to the Yom Kippur example, there is strong norm even among secular jews not to drive their cars during Yom Kippur, making this holiday into a bike holiday, where kids started to ride the bikes on the road.
-Nonetheless since 20% of the population in Israel are Arabs and hence don't observe the norm, there were few tragic deaths in recent years.
-But Israel as many other societies consists of people from different groups who hold different beliefs and so it is enough for the norm to be as effective in changing the norms.
-So, because there were no cars, kids started to ride bikes without caring for cars.
-Part of the problem when you try to have a voluntary compliance based on social values is that the makeup of society is not as homogenous as one could think.
-Thus in recent years, although only a small fraction has used their cars and few kids were injured as well as at least one fatal case Hence the commitment to values and social norms as the only basis for regulation and enforcement of such practices could be seen as limited.
-The problem with the Yom Kippur example is related to the taxonomy in chapter 11 The Law of Good people, where we compared legal contexts when you need the cooperation of every one (trade secrets) to few (whistleblowing) to the more the merrier (e.g. tax compliance).
-In that regard in the Yom Kippur context, we need the cooperation of everyone, making the ability to rely on intrinsic motivation without compliance as being very limited.
-Furthermore without a consensus in the population are motivated by their social values to behave in a certain way and a law passes, clearly much of it will be lost based on the theory of social reactance.
+Returning to the Yom Kippur example, there is a strong norm even among secular Jews not to drive their cars during Yom Kippur.
+Without any cars, this holy day has become a bicycle holiday, with masses of children riding their bicycles and scooters in the middle of the road.
+Israel, as many other societies, consists of people from different groups who hold different beliefs.
+In order for norms to be effective in changing behavior, it is important for the norm to be widely accepted.
+One issue with relying on voluntary compliance based on social values is that society is not as homogenous as one might expect.
+Thus in recent years, although only a small fraction has used their cars, a few children have been injured by those driving, and there has been at least one fatal case Therefore, relying on values and social norms as the basis for regulating and enforcing certain behavior could be seen as having only a limited effect.
+The problem with the Yom Kippur example is related to the taxonomy discussed in Chapter 11, “The Law of Good People.”
+Here we compare legal contexts in which the cooperation of everyone is needed, such as trade secrets, to those in which only the cooperation of a few is needed, such as whistleblowing, and to those where “the more the merrier,” such as tax compliance.
+In the Yom Kippur context, the cooperation of everyone is making the ability to rely on intrinsic motivation as being very limited.
+Moreover, based on social reactance theory, if a law is passed without a consensus among people who are motivated by their social values to behave in a certain way, much of it will be lost.

-Lessons to regulating heterogenous populations from Pledge Research on Brazen Liars
+Lessons on regulating heterogenous populations from pledge research on brazen liars

-Along with research on the factors that predict the likelihood of cooperation among different individuals, there is hope in the work I have done with Eyal Pe'er on the effect of pledges on brazen liars, who one might predict would be less affected by trust-based regulation such as pledges.
-We have analyzed whether pledges work primarily for honest people or also for brazen liars.
-We hypothesized that pledges, which raise awareness of honesty's morality, might only be effective for those with a strong commitment to ethics.
-Previous findings also suggested that pledges might only affect minor cheaters.
+In addition to researching the factors that predict the likelihood of cooperation among individuals, I have worked with Eyal Pe'er to examine the effect of pledges on brazen liars.
+Trust-based regulations, such as pledges, may not be expected to have an effect on liars, but our work has shown that they can be effective.
+Analyzing whether pledges work primarily for honest people or also for brazen liars, we hypothesized that pledges, which raise awareness of honesty’s morality, might be effective only for those with a strong commitment to ethics.
+Previous research suggested that pledges might affect only minor cheaters.
 However, we found that pledges significantly influenced behavior across individual differences in rule-following tendencies and cheating extents.
-This implies that trust-based regulation could be equally effective for people with low commitments to the law.
-The overall reduction in brazen liars was similar, with no interaction found between individual differences in commitment to obey the law.
-The percentage of "high extent cheaters" (defined as 75% or higher) was largest in the self-report group, considerably smaller with a pledge or fine, and smallest with both.
-These differences remained significant when the "high extent cheater" threshold was defined between 60%–90%, suggesting that pledges and fines affect even those who exhibit high degrees of cheating.
-This contradicts the perspective that trust-based regulation might increase the gap between ethical and non-ethical people.
+This suggests that trust-based regulation could be as effective for people who are not committed to following the law.
+The overall reduction in the number of people who lied was similar, and there was no interaction found between individual differences in commitment to obey the law.
+The percentage of “high extent cheaters” (defined as 75% or higher) was largest in the self-report group, considerably smaller in the group with a pledge or fine, and smallest in the group with both.
+Even when the threshold for “high extent cheater” was set between 60% and 90%, the differences between the groups remained significant.
+This suggests that pledges and fines have an effect even on those who cheat to a high degree.
+This contradicts the idea that trust-based regulation might widen the gap between ethical and non-ethical people.

-Social Punishment as a Replacement to State Punishment
+Social punishment as a replacement to state punishment